EscolaLMS/headless-format/source/index.md

 In Monolithic architecture, frontend component, a presentation layers, requires specific know-how, example: you are obliged to use Moodle template system called Mustache
 In Headless architecture, frontend is framework agnostic.
 You can use any frontend framework you want.
 Furthermore you can use few at once, like React on one domain, vue for course details and Angular for admin panel on other domains.

-Headless LMS Architecture
+**Headless LMS Architecture**

-* **separation of concerns (SoC)**  design principle, separate all od the components.
+* **separation of concerns (SoC)**  design principle, separate all of the components.
 * only API require server
 * admin panel is serverless
 * user app is serverless
 * application and admin panel are easy to replicate
 * other view layouts (eg native mobile application) are easy to add without changes to other layers
 * to implement courses for students there is no need to specialization knowledge.

 ![Architecture of headless LMS ](images/headless-lms.png)

+A Headless LMS is a "Course Repository" that makes content accessible to any platform via an API.
+We provide blocks to build one, yet you’re free to change those od use your own.
+Unlike a traditional LMS such as Moodle, a Headless LMS does not dictate where or how content is shown.
+Also you don’t need any additional software to show a course - it’s just a matter of API communication

+A Headless LMS enables teams to deliver omnichannel experiences at scale, globally, without restrictions like templates, devices, or pre-defined technologies.
+A Headless LMS allows brands and companies to engage with users on any device and format.
+White label was never easier then with headless.
+A Headless LMS fits into any preferred tech stack or framework, including most popular ones like React, Angular, and Vue.

 ### Limitations parts of current standards that headless improve

-- Implementing **Separation of concerns** design pattern is complete .
+- Implementing **Separation of concerns** design pattern is complete.
 - New headless formats can defined content structure.
 - Presentation, data and logic layers are separable.
 - Courses cannot can be played offline as server is not required all the time.